 This is a guest post by Jacob Gube of Six Revisions, a web development and design blog.
 Six Revisions is rapidly becoming successful by publishing positive and very useful articles.

-Having a full time job, running a web development and design blog, and being a co-founding member of a small group of freelancing web professionals, I tend to have a lot of things that need to be done right now.
-Naturally, I’ve come to develop a handful of habits that helps me manage such a busy lifestyle while living a balanced life that allows me to give enough attention to my personal well-being.
+Having a full-time job, running a web development and design blog, and being a co-founding member of a small group of freelancing web professionals, I tend to have a lot of things that need to be done right now.
+Naturally, I’ve come to develop a handful of habits that help me manage such a busy lifestyle while living a balanced life that allows me to give enough attention to my personal well-being.

 Here, I’d like to share the 9 simple strategies that I use to stay productive, motivated, and happy.